def-gthill/kenpali/kenpali-json.md

 ## Objects|objects

 An _object expression_ has the form `{"type": "object", "entries": <entries>}`.
 The `<entries>` node is a JSON array containing name-value pairs.
-In each pair, the first element can be a string or an expression evaluating to a string, while the second element can be any expression.
+In each pair, the first element must be an expression evaluating to a string, while the second element can be any expression.

 ```
 # Empty object